DESST 2516 - Design Studio III

 General Course Information

-Course Code DESST 2516 Course Design Studio III Coordinating Unit School of Architecture and Built Environment Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge DESST 1506 or DESST 1029 Restrictions Available to B.ArchDest students only Quota A quota will apply Course Description Theme: dwelling/sustainability/regeneration.
+Course Code DESST 2516 Course Design Studio III Coordinating Unit Architecture and Landscape Architecture Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge DESST 1506 or DESST 1029 Restrictions Available to B.ArchDest students only Quota A quota will apply Course Description Theme: dwelling/sustainability/regeneration.